MicrosoftDocs/azure-docs/articles/backup/backup-azure-backup-server-import-export-.md

 * A staging location, which might be a network share or any additional drive on the computer, internal or external, with enough disk space to hold your initial copy, is created.
 For example, if you want to back up a 500-GB file server, ensure that the staging area is at least 500 GB.
 (A smaller amount is used due to compression.)
 * For disks sent to Azure, ensure that only 2.5-inch SSD or 2.5-inch or 3.5-inch SATA II/III internal hard drives are used.
 You can use hard drives up to 10 TB.
 Check the [Azure Import/Export service documentation](../storage/common/storage-import-export-requirements.md#supported-hardware) for the latest set of drives that the service supports.
 * The SATA drives must be connected to a computer (referred to as a *copy computer*) from where the copy of backup data from the staging location to the SATA drives is done.
-Ensure that Azure BitLocker is enabled on the copy computer.
+Ensure that BitLocker is enabled on the copy computer.

 ## Prepare the server for the offline backup process

 >[!NOTE]
-> If you can't find the listed utilities, such as *AzureOfflineBackupCertGen.exe*, in your installation of the MARS agent, write to AskAzureBackupTeam@microsoft.com to get access to them.
+> If you can't find the listed utilities, such as *AzureOfflineBackupCertGen.exe*, in your installation of the MARS Agent, write to AskAzureBackupTeam@microsoft.com to get access to them.

 * Open an elevated command prompt on the server, and run the following command: